 I can however, imagine that in the time since your loss, you perhaps have been offered condolences that have felt much too simple to honor the complexity and depth of your emotions.
 Or that you’ve felt stuck in slow motion while flabbergasted by a world that has the nerve to continue bustling around you.
 Perhaps you are feeling pressure to be a rock amongst others around you, while mustering every last ounce of energy for the simplest of tasks.

 The fact is, grief is never simple.
 Sometimes, it can feel especially hard if you had a complicated relationship with the person who died, if their death was sudden or traumatic, or if you are experiencing grief with a mental health or neurodevelopmental diagnosis.
 Usually, grievers find that grief does not fit into the tidy predictable stages that maybe they expected it to.
-Grief is hard because it honors the relationship you will always have for your special person - one that is dynamic, and powerful, and that is forever connecting.
+Grief is hard because it honors the relationship you will always have for your special person - one that is dynamic, powerful and forever connecting.

 My goal as your grief counselor is to provide space to explore all of the complicated and hard feelings.
-In our time together, your grief will be honored - not rushed, fixed, or compared, and we will work together to pull threads of strength and comfort from your memories.
+In our time together, your grief will be honored - not rushed, fixed or compared, and we will work together to pull threads of strength and comfort from your memories.

 Coming soon, I will be available to provide clinical supervision for CSWA's in the state of Oregon who are working towards full licensure.
 Preference given to CSWA's working in adult or pediatric hospice, palliative care, or grief-focused settings.

 Additionally, I have extensive experience in teaching about grief and loss, and am available for consultation or presentations to healthcare professionals, community organizations, and/or therapists seeking expertise on supporting grieving families and individuals.
-Possible topics could include navigating developmental considerations or family systems, intracities of complicated and prolonged grief diagnoses, the how-to’s of providing anticipatory guidance, disenfranchised or non-death loss, or self-care.
+Possible topics could include navigating developmental considerations or family systems, complicated and prolonged grief diagnoses, the how-to’s of providing anticipatory guidance, disenfranchised or non-death loss, or self-care.
 Please reach out to discuss the needs of your practice or organization and receive an estimate for services.